lkytal/PredFull/README.md

 ## How to build & train the model

-For who interested in reproduce this model, here we provide `build_model_example.py` of example codes to build the model.
-More details of how to train this model will release later.
+For who interested in reproduce this model, here we provide `train_model.py` of example codes to build and train the model.